|Cash Back Rating:||3.3 / 5|

 One of our favorite flat-rate cash back cards by far, the Citi Double Cash offers up to 2% back on every purchase: 1% when you buy and another 1% when you actually pay off the purchase.
 A key advantage this card offers over the SoFi card is its flexibility: You can redeem cash back in a number of different ways, including as a statement credit, direct deposit into a Citi checking or savings account or a check, as well as for gift cards or travel.

 Another option for investment-minded cardholders, the Fidelity Rewards Visa charges no annual fee and offers a flat 2% cash back on all purchases for Fidelity members.
 As with the SoFi card, you’ll only get maximum value from your rewards if you redeem with Fidelity.
 As long as you already invest with Fidelity, this card can offer an easy set-it-and-forget-it way to fund your account.

 The Chase Freedom Unlimited should be a great fit if you’re looking for variety in how you earn and redeem your rewards.
-You’ll enjoy an elevated rewards rate on travel booked through Chase and at restaurants and drugstores.
+You’ll enjoy an elevated ongoing rewards rate on travel booked through Chase and on dining and drugstore purchases.
 Though you’ll only earn a flat 1.5% back on general purchases, you’ll get much more flexibility in how you redeem.
 Indeed, if you get a higher-tier Chase travel card down the line, you can boost the value of your points by as much as 50%.